 Parekowhai says the guitars can be sold individually and dispersed on the proviso that they can be reunited later.
 He jokes to the Evening Post, ‘Five years to separate homes and then they'll come back.
 A bit like Split Enz forever coming back for their last show.’

-The show includes a video clip of ten guitarists playing ‘Guitar Boogie’, reprising a performance by the Maori show band, the Quin-Tikis, in the 1966 New Zealand bicultural rock musical Don't Let It Get You.
-Plus, there’s Bosom of Abraham, a set of fourteen light boxes featuring classic kowhaiwhai patterns, named after a song Parekowhai sang in primary school.
+The show also includes Bosom of Abraham, a set of fourteen light boxes featuring classic kowhaiwhai patterns, named after a song Parekowhai sang in primary school.

 The simplicity of Ten Guitars belies its complex implications.
 Is the work a celebration or subtle critique of biculturalism?
 Is the guitar a solution (a portable marae, generating community) or a problem (perpetuating the cliché of the ‘happy-go-lucky’ Māori)?